‘Project Runway’ 2017 Recap: Episode 7 — The Ultimate Faceoff

 Tensions Are High

 It was runway day and the designers had to finish up their looks.
-Kenya seemed to be overly annoyed with Amy, but they get their looks completed and they seemed to be happy with it.
+Kenya seemed to be overly annoyed with Amy, but they got their looks completed and they seemed to be happy with it.
 Time ran out and Tim Gunn sent them all to the runway for the show.

 Judges’ Critiques

 After watching the runway show, it was time for the judges to give their feedback.
-The judges tonight were Heidi Klum, Zac Posen, Nina Garcia, and guest judge Asia Kate Dillon and below is their feedback for the top and bottom looks tonight on Project Runway 2017.
+The judges tonight were Heidi Klum, Zac Posen, Nina Garcia, and guest judge Asia Kate Dillon.
+Below is their feedback for the top and bottom looks tonight on Project Runway 2017.

 - Brandon and Kentaro – Heidi said she is in love with these looks.
-Nina said she loved the effortless of these looks.
+Nina said she loved how effortless these looks were.
 Zac said they did an incredible collection.

 - Batani and Margarita – Heidi said she loves both looks too.
-Zac said he is in love with Margarita’s dress and it is very now.
+Zac said he is in love with Margarita’s dress, describing it as very now.
 Nina said she loves the two looks together.
-Asia said these looks achieved the power of a men’s look.
+Asia said these looks achieved the power of a man’s look.

 - Shawn and Claire – Zac said he does not feel the cohesion and finds the one dress to be trashy.
 Asia said a lot of it feels like an afterthought and she is confused.
 Zac said at this moment, he does not believe they have a brand.

-- Amy and Kenya – Heidi said that Kenya’s look is too boring and nothing new or special about it.
+- Amy and Kenya – Heidi said that Kenya’s look is too boring and there’s nothing new or special about it.
 Asia said they feel like flight attendant rejects from the 1970s.
 Zac said he is really disappointed.
 Nina said they look old.

 *High fives* for teamwork. #ProjectRunway pic.twitter.com/mgjYVzNKrb